lorepozo/jstemplate/README.md

 Use `{{! ... }}` for multi-line statements (e.g. `for`,`if`,etc).
 See the example to learn more!

 ![example image](example.png "Using my Light theme and moustache.tmbundle")

+###Installation:
++ download the ZIP repository, rename the folder removing '-master', and use the .tmbundle extension